sunshine-tech/VietnamProvinces/README.rst

 - ``WardEnum``: Has member name in form of numeric ward code (``W_28912``).
 It helps look up a ward by its code (which is a most-seen use case).

 - ``WardDEnum``: Has more readable member name (``D`` means "descriptive"), to help the application code easier to reason about.
 For example, looking at ``WardDEnum.BT_PHAN_RI_CUA_22972``, the programmer can guess that this ward is "Phan Rí Cửa", of "Bình Thuận" province.

+Similarly, other levels (District, Province) also have two variants of Enum.

+Not like ``ProvinceDEnum``, ``DistrictDEnum``, the ``WardDEnum`` has ward code in member name.
+It is because there are too many Vietnamese wards with the same name.
+There is no way to build unique ID for wards, with pure Latin letters (Vietnamese punctuations stripped), even if we add district and province info to the ID.
+Let's take "Xã Đông Thành" and "Xã Đông Thạnh" as example.
+Both belong to "Huyện Bình Minh" of "Vĩnh Long", both produces ID name "DONG_THANH".
+Although Python allows Unicode as ID name, like "ĐÔNG_THẠNH", but it is not practical yet because the code formatter tool (`Black`_) will still normalizes it to Latin form.

 Because the ``WardEnum`` has many records (10767 at the time of wring, February 2020) and may not be needed in some applications, I move it to separate module, to avoid loading automatically to application.